Child Bicycle Safety

 - Tell the child that he/she should stop at all stop signs and stoplights.

 - Teach your kids to make eye contact with drivers.
 The driver should be aware if the child is planning to cross the street.

 - Make sure your child’s bike has reflectors and lights, especially if biking at dawn or dusk.
 Visibility is a requirement for the safety of bikers.

 - Instruct the child not to perform crazy stunts with the bike in the streets, especially in areas with heavy traffic.

 - Instruct the child to use appropriate speed, neither too slow or too fast, especially on a busy street.

 Apply these simple child bicycle safety tips and let the child enjoy the benefits of biking.

-As biking accidents can happen at anytime, to anyone, prepare yourself by reading a free handbook on biking accidents; prepared for you by Christensen & Hymas.
-This book explains Utah bicycle laws; talks about children and bicycle accidents; shows how bicyclists can make a claim under more than one insurance policy; identifies what you need to do to recover from a bike accident; and divulges 5 common mistakes that bicycle accident victims must avoid.
+As biking accidents can happen at any time, to anyone, prepare yourself by reading a free handbook on biking accidents; prepared for you by Christensen & Hymas.
+This book explains Utah bicycle laws; talks about children and bicycle accidents; shows how bicyclists can make a claim under more than one insurance policy; identifies what you need to do to recover from a bike accident, and divulges five common mistakes that bicycle accident victims must avoid.